jb1981dev/Precise-Docs/docs/source/index.rst

    :caption: Contents

    modifiersync
+   # Hidden section – will not show up in the navigation
+   :hidden:

-..   examples
+   examples
-..   usage
+   usage
-..   api
+   api